andrezrv/hide-this/README.md

 You should get the idea by now.
 Notice how you can use `!` to deny values such as login status, roles, capabilities and user values.

-#### Contribute

-You can make suggestions and submit your own modifications to this plugin on [Github](https://github.com/andrezrv/hide-this).

 ## Installation

 1. Unzip `hide-this.zip` and upload the `hide-this` folder to your `/wp-content/plugins/` directory.